-Lonelyman walks into Ernie’s a pizza and Italian in Northwest Denver.
+Lonelyman walks into Ernie’s Pizza and Italian in Northwest Denver.
 The hostess, a pleasant enough looking blonde woman, greets him and asks “how many?”

 Lonelyman has always dreamed of responding to this sort of query with some wiseassery, like motioning to either side and saying “just the six of us” or “table for 8 – I like to move around a lot while I eat.”
 But he doesn’t.
 He smiles quietly and holds up one finger.